CassieMarie0728/my-awesomeness/README.md

 - [Thewisem/foss-android-apps](https://github.com/Thewisem/foss-android-apps) - This repository is for people on android who wants to try Free and Open source apps.
 I have given my personal pick of apps available.
 Share this knowledge with everybody
 - [TonnyL/Awesome_APIs](https://github.com/TonnyL/Awesome_APIs) - :octocat: A collection of APIs
 - [VarshaWanjari0/Auto-Android-App-Modding-Tool](https://github.com/VarshaWanjari0/Auto-Android-App-Modding-Tool) - UAMT – Ultimate Android App Modding Toolkit  UAMT is an non root all-in-one Android APK modding toolkit for Termux.
 It simplifies Frida Gadget injection, native .so injection, APK patching, rebuilding, aligning, and signing directly on Android.
 It includes a fast full-screen TUI, smart auto-detection, and auto dependency setup reliable modding.
+- [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
+5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞
 - [WebBreacher/obsidian-osint-templates](https://github.com/WebBreacher/obsidian-osint-templates) - These templates are suggestions of how the Obsidian notetaking tool can be used during an OSINT investigation.
 The example data in those files should allow you to make some connections (see what I did there?) between how you record your data during an investigation and some of what the tool can offer FOR FREE!
 - [Witteborn/GitHubBoilerplate](https://github.com/Witteborn/GitHubBoilerplate) - Comprehensive project template for open-source projects with CI/CD, licenses, and best practices.
 - [Xooppp/SoulTaker-Multitool](https://github.com/Xooppp/SoulTaker-Multitool) - SoulTaker is a Open-Source MultiTool written by myself, contains a lot of things such as a phone spoofer, ip lookup, dox tool etc.